 Ghostscript also imposes some limitations:

 losslessto set all images to one type or the other.
 Ghostscript has no option to maintain the input image’s format.
-(Ghostscript 9.25+ can copy JPEG images without transcoding them; earlier versions will transcode.)
+(Modern Ghostscript can copy JPEG images without transcoding them.)

-- Ghostscript’s PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
-In particular, PRISM Metdata is removed.
+Ghostscript’s PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
+In particular, PRISM Metadata is removed.

 Regarding OCRmyPDF itself: